rabbitmq/rabbitmq-rtopic-exchange/README.md

 rabbitmq_rtopic_exchange-0.0.0.ez
 ```

-Copy them all except `rabbit_common-*.ez` into your broker plugins folder.
+Copy them all into your broker plugins folder except for `rabbit_common-*.ez`.
 Then enable the plugin by using the `rabbitmq-plugins` script.

 ## Examples and Tests ##